 ‘Ensuring that services are always available and secure’

 Laurens van der Spek, COO, and Jeroen van der Linde, Senior Technical Support Engineer, discuss the importance of a secure, robust and scalable IT landscape.
 It’s what forms the foundation allowing our algorithms and service to perform optimally.
 Autonomous growing requires the highest level of quality and should always keep running.
-They also reveal the new cloud technologies being applied, and how Blue Radix ensures the privacy and security of customer data.
+They also reveal the new cloud technologies being applied.

 What are you responsible for in Blue Radix?